Welcome to my expat/travel blog!

-In grade twelve, I was lucky enough to take part in a short exchange trip to Kyoto during spring break.
-I stayed with a host family, went to school with my host brother, and saw the famous temples and castles.
+In grade twelve, I was lucky enough to take part in a two-week exchange trip to Kyoto during spring break.
+I stayed with a host family, went to school with my host brother, and saw famous temples and castles.
 Unfortunately, I had recently broken my ankle on a snowboarding trip, so I was on crutches the whole time.
-It was still an amazing experience, but at that time I wasn’t really considering it a place to live in the future.
+It was fun, but at that time I wasn’t considering Japan a place to live in the future.

-At 19-years old, after two years in university taking random classes and not knowing what I wanted to major in, I took a year off and came to Japan to teach English.
+At 19-years old, after two years in university taking random classes and not knowing what I wanted to do, I took a year off and came to Japan to teach English.
 I suppose you would call this my gap year.
 I came on a working holiday visa and stayed for one year in a small city near Mt.
 Fuji.
-It was another incredible time, and I did enjoy it and grew a lot.
+It was another good time, and I enjoyed it and grew a lot.
 But to be perfectly honest, I was ready to come home after one year.

 So back I came.
 I did three more years of university, making it a total of six years between when I started and graduation.
-During those three years, I kept thinking that I wanted to go back overseas, so I also completed my Teaching ESL certificate.
-I also met my now-husband a few months after I came back from Japan.
-He’s Japanese and was an international student at my university.
+During those last three years, I kept thinking that I wanted to go back overseas, so I also completed my Teaching ESL certificate.
+I met my now-husband a few months after I came back from Japan.
+He’s Japanese and from Okinawa, and was an international student at my university.
 He’s the love of my life.

 I was then back to that place of not know what I wanted to do with my life, so I decided to go back to school for a Master’s degree.
 I applied and was accepted into a university in Nagoya with a program that can be done entirely in English.
 Fast forward to March 2017, I will proudly hold a Master’s Degree, and from April I will go on to do a PhD.

 I have been living in Nagoya for the last five years working and going to school, with travels around Japan and abroad sprinkled throughout.
 The city doesn’t get a lot of attention, but I love it.